StahlSol/schedule-game/README.md

 ---

 ## Core gameplay loop
-1. Player selects the event window (6–9 days).
+1. Player selects the event window (8-11 days).
-2. Player may send **10 messages total** across those days.
+2. Player may send as many messages as they want across those days.
 3. Clayton replies with varying accuracy, tone, and timing.
 4. Player picks which day will be the event.
 5. The game resolves on the **Day of Reckoning** (success or one of many failure reasons).